SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle/battle_creek_redd_qc.md

 -   there are a lot of zero values for the physical characteristics of redds, I need to figure out if these are not measured values or are actually zero
+-   Need to make sure to standardize all units (chose metric units that we want to use) this one has redd measures in Inches

 ## Save cleaned data back to google cloud